arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/MiniApps/comd/README.md

 ### Optimisation Summary

+Compiler optimization did not appear to notably change the performance of the three compilers on the ARM HPC.
+The spack package for `comd` appears to compile efficiently with its existing flags.

 `CoMD` appears to scale workload successfully via MPI; however, the program requires specific combinations of the `-i`, `-j` and `-k` flags to match the given MPI number.